Home

 I had no idea who Dr. Scott was.
 (And I wondered why Uncle Paul didn’t tell me to listen to Billy Graham?)
 The day would not end without an introduction.

 In those days my older brother had a landscaping company I was working for during the summer.
-After leaving Uncle Paul, I headed for the equipment yard to rent a small bulldozer called a “Bobcat”, needed for the work that day.
-I was standing in the office and there was a small black and white television on top of a tall file cabinet.
+After leaving Uncle Paul I headed for the equipment yard to rent a small bulldozer called a “Bobcat” needed for the work that day.
+I was standing in the rental office and there was a small black and white television on top of a tall file cabinet.
 The TV was on, and a man's head filled the frame.
 The volume was off.
 I asked the rental agent what he was watching and he told me it was

 Thanks Doc for your faith and courage to train by example.
 Thank you for your sheer determination to never let us down.
-You never did!
+You never did! - Addison B. Bachman

 “The Sword of the Lord and of Gene!!!”